Grace McDonald

+Early life

-Born in New York City, she and her brother Ray McDonald had their Broadway debut in 1937 in Babes in Arms as part of the dance team and singing I Wish I Were in Love Again.
+Born in New York City, she and her brother Ray McDonald had their Broadway debut in 1937 in Babes in Arms as part of the dance team and singing "I Wish I Were in Love Again".
 Other Broadway plays in which she performed included One for the Money (1939), Very Warm for May (1939), and The More the Merrier (1941).

+Career

 McDonald's work in Babes in Arms led to a film contract with Universal Pictures.
 She made her screen debut in 1940's Dancing on a Dime, and appeared in Give Out, Sisters (1942), It Ain't Hay (1943), Destiny (1944), See My Lawyer (1945), and Strictly in the Groove in 1942.

 McDonald also performed in vaudeville.
 During World War II, she participated in publicity campaigns related to gasoline rationing, donations of books for military personnel, saving cooking fat for military use, rag salvage, and other public-service activities.
 She also worked as a hostess at the Hollywood Canteen and entertained troops during tours of Army camps.

+Personal life

 In late 1944 she married Lt.
-Ralph Green and soon moved to Minneapolis, leaving Hollywood behind, and eventually having three children.
+Ralph Green and moved to Minneapolis in 1967, leaving Hollywood behind, and eventually having three children.
 She died of pneumonia in Scottsdale, Arizona on October 30, 1999.